(Planet 2063Y)

 Ross looked up from the comms console, unable to hide the grin on

-his face as he ordered, "Tell Lieutenant West to bring the rest of
+his face as he ordered, "Tell Lieutenant West to bring the

 his team and meet me on the flight deck."